SkolElev/space-titanic/README.md

 # space-titanic
 A simple school project written in Java about spaceships shooting asteroids and other people...

-This project is currently ongoing and is not the final game.
+This project is currently ongoing and is not indicative of the final game.

 # prerequisites
 IntelliJ IDEA